vistadataproject/nodeVISTA/setup/README.md

     Note: Virtual Box VMs go under /Users/{user}/VirtualBox VMs/

 * Check that FMQL was installed successfully by navigating your browser to [http://10.2.2.100:9000](http://10.2.2.100:9000).
-* Username of the VM is 'vdp' and password is 'vdp'

 ### To develop inside the VM: